GNINNUR/espa-cloud-masking/cfmask/README.md

-## CFmask Version 2.0.1 - Release Notes
+## CFmask Version 2.0.2 - Release Notes

-Release Date: August 2016
+Release Date: February 2017

-See git tag [cfmask-version_2.0.1]
+See git tag [cfmask-v2.0.2]

 This application produces Cloud Mask products for Landsat data based on the CFMASK (Function of Mask Algorithm).